openthread/ot-docs/site/en/guides/border-router/mdns-discovery.md

 * [Discovery - DNS-SD Browser](https://apps.apple.com/app/discovery-dns-sd-browser/id305441017) for iOS

-> Note: Make sure that your mobile device is on the same network as your Thread network, and connected to Wi-Fi 2.4GHz.
+> Note: Make sure that your mobile device is on the same network as your Thread network.
+If you have issues with service discovery and you're on Wi-Fi 5G, try switching to Wi-Fi 2.4GHz.

 ## License